tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 </div>
 <br/>

-Our toy model of hybridization is as follows: we take two distinct particles (a circle and a square in Figure 1) living in a 1D, disrcete, world composed of $N$ cells.
+Our toy model of hybridization is as follows: we take two distinct particles (a circle and a square in Figure 1 and 2) living in a disrcete, one dimensional, world composed of $N$ cells.
 These two particles can freely move to any cell of the world, in particular they can both be on the same cell (Figure 1, first and second rows).
-When they are on the same cell these two particles can "hybridize", i.e. make a bound between themselves (Figure 1, third row).
+When they are on the same cell these two particles can "hybridize", i.e. make a bond between themselves (Figure 1, third row).

 ### Micro and Macro States